klausbrunner/solarpositioning/README.md

 See [Wikipedia](https://en.wikipedia.org/wiki/ΔT) for an explanation.
 For many simple applications, this value could be negligible as it's just over a minute (circa 69 seconds) as of this writing.
 However, if you're looking for maximum accuracy, you should either use a current observed value (available from e.g. the US Naval Observatory) or at least a solid estimate.

-The DeltaT class provides an estimator based on polynomials fitting a number of observed (or extrapolated) historical values, published by [Espenak and Meeus](http://eclipse.gsfc.nasa.gov/SEcat5/deltatpoly.html).
+The DeltaT class provides an estimator based on polynomials fitting a number of observed (or extrapolated) historical values, published by [Espenak and Meeus](http://eclipse.gsfc.nasa.gov/SEcat5/deltatpoly.html) and slightly updated by [Espenak](https://www.eclipsewise.com/help/deltatpoly2014.html).
 Here's a plot of its output compared with some published ΔT data:

 ![deltat](resources/deltat.png)